List of county routes in Suffolk County, New York (51–75): County Route 63

 County Route 63 is a two-lane north–south highway that connects Riverside and NY 24 with Riverhead and NY 25.
-It is named Lake Avenue (formerly Old East Moriches–Riverhead Road) south of a traffic circle with NY 24 and Peconic Avenue north of it.
+It is named Lake Avenue (formerly Old East Moriches–Riverhead Road) south of a roundabout with NY 24 and Peconic Avenue north of it.
 It has a posted 55 mi/h speed limit for a majority of its length.
 The road begins at an intersection with CR 51 and heads northeast, roughly continuing the track of CR 51 while that road curves north onto Center Drive South.
 It passes the shores of Wildwood Lake and provides access to streets leading to homes along the north and east side of the lake.
-The road then intersects a traffic circle, which forms the gateway into downtown Riverhead.
+The road then intersects a roundabout, which forms the gateway into downtown Riverhead.
 Here, it links with CR 104, CR 94, and NY 24.
 The road then continues a short ways north via Peconic Avenue to terminate at an intersection with NY 25.
 The road is a former portion of CR 51, and the CR 63 designation was given to this section when CR 51 was shifted to the newly built Center Drive South.